killua-eu/Mage-1/README.md

 - /var/mage/profiles.all for all available profiles
 - /var/mage/profiles.active for active profiles

+**WARNING**

+Mage is currently designed (by a line of code here andthere) to rely on systemd.
+The reasons are following:

+- We prefer a Gnome desktop
+- We're interested in exploring systemd+virtualization integration possibilities (i.e. CoreOS, etc.)
+- We want to help change Gentoo+Systemd to an alternative as good as Gentoo+OpenRC

 Use with caution, while we'll try to help, consider the scripts easy enough to come without any support.